jidongbsu/cs452-device-driver-2/README.md

 1. bit 0 of this status register indicates the output buffer status (0=empty, 1=full), when this bit is 1, it means there is something for us to read from the data register.
 2. bit 1 of this status register indicates the input buffer status (0=empty, 1=full), when this bit is 0, it means the input buffer has space, and writing data to the data register is therefore allowed.

-As the chapter describes: "By reading and writing these registers, the operating system can control device behavior".
+As the textbook chapter describes: "By reading and writing these registers, the operating system can control device behavior".

 # The Starter Code